1. What is the purpose of AT in education programs?

-The IEP team makes the decision of whether students need AT to receive a free and appropriate public education (FAPE).
-The IEP team may need to rely on an AT assessment or consultation from a team of professionals.
+The IEP team makes the decision of whether students need AT to receive FAPE.
+The IEP team may need to rely on an AT Assessment or consultation from a team of professionals.
 The team could include: a speech/language pathologist, occupational therapist, physical therapist, special education teacher, psychologist, computer specialist, hearing specialist, vision specialist.
-Some school districts may have an AT team identified and trained to provide the AT assessment on a local level.
+Some school districts may have an AT team identified and trained to provide the AT Assessment on a local level.
 Parent input and participation is important in the assessment process and as a member of the IEP team.

 A comprehensive AT Assessment is tailored to the individual student’s needs.
 Depending on those needs, the assessment might address communication, written work, seating, positioning, mobility, academic and nonacademic concerns, access to the general curriculum, access to extracurricular activities, software and hardware options, environmental modifications, training, maintenance of the device, and other issues specific to the student.